-PSEG Long Island requested that PS&S Engineering, PC (PS&S) perform a Noise Impact Assessment Study for the proposed substation to assess its potential noise level impacts at the closest property lines in the project area as compared with the New York State Department of Environmental Conservation (NYSDEC) Noise Policy Guidelines and the Town of Hempstead Noise Code.
+PSEG Long Island requested that PS&S Engineering, PC (PS&S) perform a Noise Impact Assessment Study for the Proposed Substation to assess its potential noise level impacts at the closest property lines in the project area as compared with the New York State Department of Environmental Conservation (NYSDEC) Noise Policy Guidelines, and the Town of Oyster Bay Noise Code.
 PS&S completed the requested assessment in accordance with accepted noise level evaluation standards, procedures, requirements, and guidelines, and the assessment included:

-Measurement of existing (ambient background) noise levels at the closest property lines in the project vicinity, and identification and characterization of existing noise source influences in the area.
-Note there were no residential properties proximate to the proposed Lindbergh Substation;

-- Computer propagation modeling of worst case potential future noise level impacts at the nearest property lines based on the proposed placement of two transformer banks operating at maximum capacity; and - The results of the assessment were then compared to applicable noise standards, guidelines and limits.
+- Measurement of existing (ambient background) noise levels at the closest property lines in the project vicinity, and identification and characterization of existing noise source influences in the area.
+Note that there were no residential properties proximate to the Proposed Substation.
+The closest residential property is located greater than 1,000 feet from the Proposed Substation; - Computer propagation modeling of worst case potential future noise level impacts at the nearest property lines based on the proposed placement of two transformer banks, two HVAC units, and one PTAC unit operating at maximum capacity; and - The results of the assessment were then compared to applicable noise standards, guidelines and limits.

-Noise Monitoring Results: The existing ambient background daytime noise levels measured at the closest property lines in the vicinity of the project site varied between 62 dBA and 74 dBA, and nighttime ambient background noise levels varied between 56 dBA and 71 dBA, with the major noise influences in the project area being from traffic noise from Charles Lindbergh Boulevard.
+Noise Monitoring Results: The existing ambient background daytime noise levels measured around the parcel varied between 54 dBA and 78 dBA.
+The existing ambient background nighttime noise levels measured around the parcel varied between 57 dBA and 72 dBA.
+The closest monitoring locations to the Proposed Substation are Locations 4 and 5.
+Daytime ambient noise levels at Locations 4 and 5 varied between 54 dBA and 66 dBA, and nighttime ambient background noise levels at Locations 4 and 5 varied between 61 dBA and 67 dBA, with the major noise influences in the project area being from traffic noise from the Long Island Expressway (Route 495).

-Noise Modeling Results & Conclusions: The projected (modeled) noise impact levels at the closest property line receptors based on worst case future noise levels from the planned installation of new transformer banks operating simultaneously at maximum capacity, were 15.3 dBA at the closest affected property line.
+Noise Modeling Results & Conclusions: Modeled noise impact levels were evaluated at 6 locations around the boundary of the Proposed Substation property and parcel.
+The projected (modeled) noise impact levels at these locations based on worst case future noise levels from the planned installation of new transformer banks operating simultaneously at maximum capacity, varied between 24.5 dBA at Location 2 and 47.0 dBA at Location 5.

-The modeled worst case cumulative total noise level impacts from the proposed new transformer banks at the closest property line receptor locations are significantly lower than the existing daytime and nighttime ambient noise levels, and will not result in any perceptible noise increase above existing ambient noise levels.
+The modeled worst case cumulative total noise level impacts from the proposed new substation equipment at the closest property line receptor locations are significantly lower than the existing daytime and nighttime ambient noise levels, and will not result in any perceptible noise increase above existing ambient noise levels.